Skip To Main Content

 English

-The goal of the English Department is to help students attain a liberal arts perspective through the comprehensive study of and exposure to language and literature, especially as a reflection of human values and cultures, a presentation of the historical development of ideas, an opportunity to respond to and appreciate multiple perspectives, and the development of communications skills.
+The goal of the English Department is to help students attain a liberal arts perspective through the comprehensive study of and exposure to language and literature.
+Courses focus on a reflection of human values and cultures, a presentation of the historical development of ideas, an opportunity to respond to and appreciate multiple perspectives, and a development of written communication skills.

 Objectives:

-• Students will participate in a wide variety of literary experiences through the study of American and world literature.
+• Students will participate in a wide variety of literary experiences and genres.

 • Students will develop an appreciation of content, purpose, and structure in literature.